-Sarah Hentges is an Assistant Professor of American Studies and teaches a variety of classes in American studies, English, and Women's, Gender, and Sexuality studies including introductory classes in these areas as well as upper-level classes in cultural criticism and theory; intersections of race, class, gender and sexuality; girls and girlhood; Hip Hop; fitness; YA dystopia and more.
-Sarah regularly presents her work at national and regional conferences and has published a range of work in academic journals and the popular press, including her two books: Women and Fitness in American Culture (2013) and Pictures of Girlhood: Modern Female Adolescence on Film (2006) as well as her website www.cultureandmovement.com.
+Sarah Hentges is an Associate Professor of American Studies and teaches a variety of classes in American studies, English, and Women's, Gender, and Sexuality studies including introductory classes in these areas as well as upper-level classes in cultural criticism and theory; intersections of race, class, gender and sexuality; girls and girlhood; Hip Hop; fitness; YA dystopia and more.
+Sarah was the 2018-19 Fulbright Distinguished Chair of American Studies at the Center for American Studies at the University of Southern Denmark.
+She regularly presents her work at national and regional conferences and has published a range of work in academic journals and the popular press, including her books: Girls on Fire: Transformative Heroines in Young Adult Dystopian Literature (2018), Women and Fitness in American Culture (2014), and Pictures of Girlhood: Modern Female Adolescence on Film (2006).
+Her co-edited collection of essays, Teaching Girls on Fire: Essays on Dystopian Young Adult Literature in the Classroom is due to be published this spring.
+Sarah also maintains a blog and website www.cultureandmovement.com.
 She is particularly interested in interdisciplinary, critical/creative approaches to teaching and scholarship.
-In addition to her academic work, Sarah is also a fitness instructor and has taught fitness in a variety of locations and incarnations.
+In addition to her academic work, Sarah is also an RYT-200 yoga teacher and fitness instructor and has taught fitness in a variety of locations and incarnations.
 Through her work, she encourages people to move ... and be moved.